Investments

 Responsible investment policy

-Furthermore, it is the DNRF’s goal that the foundation’s investments shall follow the Paris Agreement’s goal to limit global warming to well below 2 degrees Celsius, preferably to 1.5 degrees Celsius, compared to pre-industrial levels.
+- To invest in a manner consistent with the Paris Agreement’s goal to limit global warming to well below 2 degrees Celsius, with the aim of 1.5 degrees Celsius, compared to pre-industrial levels.
 This will be done by halving the emissions of global greenhouse gas emissions by 2030, and by 2050 that greenhouse gases have a neutral climate impact.

 The following is relevant for the foundation’s investments in equities and corporate bonds.
 The guidelines are based on well-recognized principles, guidelines, conventions, treaties and international ESG standards.

-• strive to live up to the United Nations Global Compact principles and/or OECD Guidelines for Multinational Enterprises;
+- the United Nations Global Compact principles and/or OECD Guidelines for Multinational Enterprises; and

-• not invest in producers of nuclear weapons in violation of the treaty on Non-Proliferation of Nuclear Weapons;
+- not invest in producers or distributors of nuclear weapons in violation of the treaty on Non-Proliferation of Nuclear Weapons;

-• not invest in companies involved in the extraction of thermal coal or oil and gas extraction from tar sand or power generation from thermal coal, however allowing a:
+- not invest in companies involved in the extraction of thermal coal, extraction from tar sand, or power generation from thermal coal, however allowing a:

-If the company has a credible and serious plan for divesting the thermal coal and/or tar sand business or for applying the goals of the Paris Agreement, the company may be included in the portfolio, even if the company does not comply with the limits above.
+Following DNRF’s position on transition companies, if the company/bond issuer has a credible and serious plan for divesting from for example the oil, natural gas, thermal coal and/or tar sand business or for applying the goals of the Paris Agreement, the company may be included in the portfolio, even if the company does not comply with the limits above.
+In such cases, the portfolio manager’s assessment should be supported by any one of the following:

 The foundation can invest in mutual funds.
 However, it is not likely that a minority investor (such as the DNRF) in a mutual fund can determine the mutual fund’s policy for responsible investments.
 The consequence is that these portfolios/mandates may not have exactly the same policy for responsible investments as stated above.

 When the foundation chooses a mutual fund, the portfolio manager’s/mutual fund’s policy for responsible investments is an important selection criterion in the overall assessment of the manager of the mutual fund.
-Mutual funds must at least comply with the most important parts of the DNRF’s policy for responsible investments (principles, conventions, treaties, and the Paris Agreement) at the time they are selected.
+Mutual funds must at least comply with the principles of the DNRF’s policy for responsible investments.

 Engagement

-• should have a dialog with/engage with companies that do not live up to the ESG policy; and
+- have a dialogue with/engage with the transition companies in the portfolio and companies that do not live up to the DNRF’s responsible investment policy (excluded companies); and

 When investing in government bonds, the foundation only invests in government bonds issued by countries that act in accordance with internationally recognized principles of good governance and human rights and where the country or the key individuals in the country are not subject to UN or EU financial sanctions.